WHY CHOOSE ITALIA SWEET ITALIA

 HOW TO BOOK ONE OF OUR TOURS AND MAKE PAYMENTS

-How can I book a prearranged tour tour with you?
+How can I book a prearranged tour with you?

-To book a prearranged tour with us, simply choose your favorite tour among these ones, check availabilities online and go ahead with the instructions to pay by credit card.
+To book a prearranged tour with us, simply choose your favorite tour among these ones, check availabilities contacting Fabrizio (firstname.lastname@example.org) and go ahead with his instructions to pay by credit card.
 The booking becomes binding only after the payment of a 25% deposit per person and the confirmation e-mail from Italia Sweet Italia.
 The 75% balance has to be paid within 45 days before arrival.
 Tours booked less than 45 days before their start date must be paid in full.

-How can I book a tailor-made tour tour with you?
+How can I book a tailor-made tour with you?

 To book your tailor-made tour with us, follow these easy steps. you are welcome to contact us at any stage and and we will help you with any doubts or problems: